pburglin/aws101/README.md

  * Type: String
  * Validation: Yes
   * Select Required
+ * No relationship
  * No DTO
+ * No separate service class
+ * Yes, with infinite scroll

 ### Commit code changes to local Git repo
 ```